 - Not proactive, don’t assist in future planning as they are too focused on the past

 - Lack of tactical knowledge, or too much use of jargon

 - Their business has outgrown the services offered

 If you believe you can get better service elsewhere, you probably can.
-Even if some businesses or individuals have these, or other complaints about their accountant, they still might choose to stay.
+Even if some businesses or individuals have these or other complaints about their accountant, they still might choose to stay.
 Usually, this is because they have been with their accountant for too long and believe it would be too hard to change.
-That is a common misconception, and in reality it is a very simple process.
+That is a common misconception, and in

 1. Find a new accountant